 I had ever even heard of Lisa before I went to Bali.
 And then she “had me at hello” and I have learned an enormous amount and grown significantly as a presenter as a result since.

 It’s no coincidence that I have made proactive and powerful decisions to work with Mentors I have met at events.
 It has often seemed to me, when I look back, that each time I have needed to step up and learn a new skill or expand my mindset, the right person just happens to show up.
 No coincidences.
 Just divine timing it seems to me.

 When I was in Las Vegas I also, completely by accident, met the Business Coach I needed to work with.
 I hadn’t heard of her before either!
 And I would not have made the great leaps and bounds forward in my business that I needed too if I hadn’t gone faaaaaaar out of my normal comfort zone and attended that event.

 Convenient?
 No way.
 Life changing?
 Absolutely.
 Two years later we are now accountability buddies for each other.
 That’s something I never could have imagined.

 I really do believe these days that if you are drawn to an event, go.
-There’s likely something waiting for you there that you need…Live Events Tip #4: You just might discover your next Mentor at a live event and that could… Click To Tweet
+There’s likely something waiting for you there that you need…Live Events Tip #4: You just might discover your next Mentor at a live event and that could change you and your business forever Click To Tweet